RelateMN Team

 Siobhan provides school-based therapy at St. Louis Park High School for adolescents.
 Siobhan identifies as a multi-racial, multi-cultural, cisgender, heterosexual female.
 She is passionate about creating therapeutic relationships where clients are able to reflect and explore multiple aspects of their identities, interpersonal relationship patterns, and gain insight and compassion into the ways they’ve adapted to their world and surroundings.
 Siobhan works towards creating an inclusive, open-minded, reflective space for clients to reflect, heal, and grow.
 Outside of Relate, you might find Siobhan playing with her dogs, gardening in the backyard, at yoga classes, or laughing with friends and family.

-Tia Vegemast, MA, BC-DMT, (she/her)
+Tia Vegemast, MA, LPCC, BC-DMT, (she/her)

-School Services Therapist/Care Coordinator
+School Services Therapist | Care Coordinator

 Minnetonka School District